 “If I had to fit in a box, I would be a drag king; but the point is that I don’t, and I don’t want to choose.”

 Sheila the Genderfuck (he/they) is an amateur, Brown drag performer based in Lawrence.
-Sheila is performed by KU student Sindhuja Manda.
+Sheila is performed by a KU student.

-“I’ve only recently realized that I kind of want to lean more into like my masculine side,” Manda said.
+“I’ve only recently realized that I kind of want to lean more into like my masculine side,” they said.
 “I think drag really helps me do that.”

-Manda still likes to incorporate feminine elements in their drag too.
+They still like to incorporate feminine elements in their drag too.

-“Whenever I wear [feminine] Indian clothing as well as also being masculine, it just feels like I’m kind of… like just like me,” Manda said.
+“Whenever I wear [feminine] Indian clothing as well as also being masculine, it just feels like I’m kind of… like just like me,” they shared.

-“It was just really sweet,” Manda said.
+“It was just really sweet,” Sheila said.
 “It was also very liberating because I just like busted my tits out at the end of it.”

-Out of drag, Manda is a part of KU’s Bollywood fusion dance team, Jeeva.
+Out of drag, they are a part of KU’s Bollywood fusion dance team, Jeeva.
 They incorporate that style of dance in their performances.

 The drag community has been rapidly growing, but representation of the community lacks diversity in gender and in race, too.